-Upfront payment is allocated to the performance obligations based on our best estimate of their relative stand-alone selling prices.
-The upfront fees of \$350 million was included in the transaction price upon contract inception in 2017 and fully received by us in 2018.
+Upfront payment is allocated to the single performance obligation (described below) in the Janssen Agreement.
+The upfront fees of \$350 million were included in the transaction price upon contract inception in 2017 and were recognized when the single performance obligation to deliver the intellectual property, including a technology transfer service, was completed in 2018.
+The \$350 million upfront fees were fully received by us in 2018.